- How the body makes serotonin

 Interestingly, the authors talk about an approach to achieve a balanced administration of 5-HTP using a technique called monoamine transporter optimization (MTO), which measures and balances serotonin and dopamine, giving optimized individual dosing targets.

 I’ll admit this is a new technique to me and so I’m not sure how widely available it is as a test.
 Thing to remember here is that neurotransmitters, and the amino acids that make them, all act in concert.
 Flooding the system with one won’t give you the feeling you’re looking for, at least not for long.

 SAM-e (too much serotonin)

-S-Adenosyl-L-methionine (SAM-e) is another commonly used nutritional supplement, especially for those with SNPs in the MTHFR, COMT and other associated genes.
-Generally SAM-e has a pretty good safety profile with limited side-effects and numerous studies have demonstrated a positive effect for the treatment of depression.
-However there is some concern that due to its action SAM-e can interact with drugs and other supplements that are aiming to boost serotonin levels,3 promoting dangerously high serotonin levels.45
+S-Adenosyl-L-methionine (SAM-e) is another commonly used nutritional supplement.
+Although it is not FSA approved, generally SAM-e has a pretty good safety profile with limited side-effects and numerous studies have demonstrated a positive effect for the treatment of depression.
+However there is some concern that due to its action SAM-e can interact with drugs and other supplements that are aiming to boost serotonin levels, 3 promoting dangerously high serotonin levels.
+45

 Saint John’s Wort (too much serotonin)

 St. John’s Wort (Hypericum perforatum) is another commonly used serotonin booster and the mechanism for how it acts is actually really interesting, especially how it links in with tryptophan and 5-HTP.

 As you can see in the image below tryptophan isn’t just converted by TPH into 5-HTP, there are also other enzymes which convert it down an alternative pathway tryptophan 2,3-dioxygenase or TDO, being the major driver.